 Death of Marshal Pétain

-Pétain derived his immense reputation from the defence of Verdun against a massive German onslaught, and his ability to inspire his soldiers to stand firm in a battle – for a fortress of almost no strategic importance – which inflicted casualties of a quarter-of-a-million men on each side.
-He was then already sixty years old.
-When the Germans invaded France again in May 1940, he was eighty-four.
+Pétain derived his immense reputation from the defence of Verdun against a massive German onslaught, and his ability to inspire his soldiers to stand firm in a battle – for a fortress of almost no strategic importance – which inflicted casualties of a quarter of a million men on each side.
+He was then already 60 years old.
+When the Germans invaded France again in May 1940, he was 84.
 He was made a vice-premier to Paul Reynaud to bolster national morale and in June, with German troops overrunning the country, he was put in charge.
 ‘I make France the gift of my person,’ he announced on the radio, and asked the Germans for an armistice.
 They agreed and the French Senate and Chamber of Deputies, meeting in the liver-cure spa of Vichy with the Germans occupying two-thirds of France, unhesitatingly made Pétain chief of state.

 Pétain’s job was to get France out of the war and he did.
 Upright, dignified, ultra-conservative and calm, he was considered a saviour by most French opinion: an archbishop called him ‘the incarnation of suffering France’.
 He assumed that the Germans would swiftly defeat the British and finish the war, and then he would return to Paris.
 In the longer perspective, Pétain saw his duty as the rescue of his country from near-destruction by leftwing ideology.
 He and those round him wanted to restore old-fashioned respect for religion, patriotism and the family.
 ‘Work, Family, Fatherland’ was the slogan.